alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 ### Conclusion

-As I mentioned earlier, TypeScript enhanced the safety and clarity of my API throughout development.
-What's more, VSCode's built-in intelliSense was supercharged because of my use of the language.
+As I mentioned earlier, TypeScript enhanced the clarity of my API throughout development.
+What's more, VSCode's built-in intelliSense was supercharged by using it.

-After being a hater for years, I'd say now's the time to reconsider aversion to TypeScript.
+After being a hater for years, I'd say now's the time to reconsider any aversion to TypeScript.
 The tooling alone makes for a compelling case to incorporate it into projects, both new and old.

 If you'd like to learn more about TypeScript-focused projects, check out the following resources: